sveltejs/kit/documentation/docs/30-advanced/67-shallow-routing.md

 ## Caveats

 During server-side rendering, `$page.state` is always an empty object.
-The same is true for the first page the user lands on — if the user reloads the page, state will _not_ be applied until they navigate.
+The same is true for the first page the user lands on — if the user reloads the page (or returns from another document), state will _not_ be applied until they navigate.

 Shallow routing is a feature that requires JavaScript to work.
 Be mindful when using it and try to think of sensible fallback behavior in case JavaScript isn't available.